Get-It-Done-403/Get-It-Done/reports/weekly-status-report-3.md

 * Have a basic "Hello World" API working

 ### Progress and Issues:
+* Completed software architecture design document
+* Connected Firebase to front and backend
+* Frontend implementation with React (home page and calendar page)
+* Completed the UI design

 #### Project Meeting Agenda:
+* Discuss PM involvement in the next few weeks
+* Discuss high level ideas for the Calendar algorithm
+* Discuss team time management and activities.

 ### Plans and Goals:
+* Have a base draft of the algorithm we will need for Calendar
+* Complete TaskService
+* Begin working on Calendar feature

 ## Individual Contributions